 Each year, thousands of people visit Wayside for assistance in gaining equitable access to essential health, welfare and related services.
-In the past year alone, Wayside provided, amongst other services, 9,416 community meals, 7,338 1:1 support sessions, 6,528 changes of clothing, 3,456 instances of activity-based support to people with a long-term mental health issue, 2,131 applications of first aid and health support, 1,871 referrals to services and agencies and 884 social and recreational activities.
-People purchased 100,636 low cost items in the Cafe and over 4,774 members of the community visited Wayside to learn about our work.
+In an average week at Wayside we provide, amongst other services, 517 community meals, 319 changes of clothing, 741 instances of health-related support including mental health, and 36 social and recreational activities for the whole community to participate in.
+People purchase on average 1,802 low cost items in our café, there are 252 instances of support for youth at risk and 176 members of the community visit Wayside to learn more about our work.

 Overview of Programs and Services

 Under the banner of love over hate, The Wayside Chapel strives to create a community where there is no ‘us and them’ by breaking down the barriers of judgment and providing a safe place where people from all walks of life are welcome just to ‘be’.
 Our programs and services are designed to ensure the most marginalised members of our community have access to essential health, welfare, social and recreational services.